Logo

 Clearspace

-Our grid system is absolute.
-The icon's core height (2X) dictates a minimum spatial padding of X across all lockups.
+The icon’s core height (2X) establishes the minimum spatial padding of X surrounding all lockups.
+No typography, graphics or interface elements should enter this protected area.

-Our grid system is absolute.
-The icon's core height (2X) dictates a minimum spatial padding of X across all lockups.
+The icon’s core height (2X) establishes the minimum spatial padding of X surrounding all lockups.
+No typography, graphics or interface elements should enter this protected area.

 Partnership lockups

-If the partner logo is a standalone symbol and our brand context is already established, our standalone Interface symbol may be used instead of the full lockup.
+When paired with partner brands, use monochrome Interface lockups to maintain a cohesive visual system.
+Whenever possible, partner marks should also appear in monochrome.
+If the partner mark functions as a standalone symbol and the Placed context is already established, the standalone Interface symbol may be used in place of the full lockup.

-If the partner logo is a standalone symbol and our brand context is already established, our standalone Interface symbol may be used instead of the full lockup.
+When paired with partner brands, use monochrome Interface lockups to maintain a cohesive visual system.
+Whenever possible, partner marks should also appear in monochrome.
+If the partner mark functions as a standalone symbol and the Placed context is already established, the standalone Interface symbol may be used in place of the full lockup.

 Incorrect usage